 - Set a Shared Savings Goal

 Instead of expensive outings, brainstorm fun and affordable alternatives as a family.
-Host game nights, cook meals together, or explore free events in your community. - Teach Kids About Money
+Locate cost-effective family activities combined with homemade meals and board game nights along with scouting community events at no cost. - Teach Kids About Money

 Wrapping It Up